-- 180. The project's grievance redress mechanism will provide the citizens with a platform for redress their grievances, and describes the informal and formal channels, time frame, and mechanisms for resolving complaints about environmental performance. - 181.
-The EMP will assist the project agencies and contractor in mitigating the environmental impacts, and guide them in the environmentally sound execution of the proposed project.
-A copy of the updated EMP/ SEMP shall be kept on-site during the construction period at all times.
+193. The project's grievance redress mechanism will provide the citizens with a platform for redress their grievances, and describes the informal and formal channels, time frame, and mechanisms for resolving complaints about environmental performance.

+194. The EMP will assist the project agencies and contractor in mitigating the environmental impacts, and guide them in the environmentally sound execution of the proposed project.
+A copy of the updated EMP/ SEP shall be kept on-site during the construction period at all times.
 The EMP shall be made binding on all contractors operating on the site, and will be included in the contractual clauses.
-Non-compliance with, or any deviation from, the conditions set out in this document shall constitute a failure in compliance. - 182.
-The citizens of the Tirunelveli City will be the major beneficiaries of this subproject.
+Non-compliance with, or any deviation from, the conditions set out in this document shall constitute a failure in compliance.

+195. The citizens of the Tirunelveli City will be the major beneficiaries of this subproject.
 The new sewerage system will remove the human waste from those areas served by the network rapidly and treated to an acceptable standard, and treated wastewater is utilized beneficial purposes.
-In addition to improved environmental conditions, the subproject will improve the overall public health in the project area.
-Diseases of poor sanitation, such as diarrhoea and dysentery, should be reduced, so people should spend less on healthcare and lose fewer working days due to illness, so their economic status should also improve, as well as their overall health.
+In addition to improved environmental conditions, the subproject will improve the over-all public health in theproject area.
+Diseases of poor sanitation, such as diarrhea and dysentery, should be reduced, so people should spend less on healthcare and lose fewer working days due to illness, so their economic status should also improve, as well as their overall health.

-- 183. Therefore, as per ADB SPS, the project is classified as environmental category B and does not require further environmental impact assessment. - 184.
-This IEE shall be updated by PIU during the implementation phase to reflect any changes, amendments and will be reviewed and approved by PMU.
+196. Therefore, as per ADB SPS, the project is classified as environmental category B and does not require further environmental impact assessment.
+However, TCMC has to carry out the Corrective Action plan as suggested in the IEE based on the environmental audit of the existing STP, which is an associated facility for the subproject.

+197. This IEE shall be updated by PIU during the implementation phase to reflect any changes, amendments and will be reviewed and approved by PMU.